Tony Magan: Biography

 Magan was born on 15 December 1910.
 He was a son of farmer James Magan and his wife Elizabeth Foley, of Kilmore, Dunshaughlin, County Meath.

 Magan took part in the IRAs 1939-1940 sabotage/England Campaign (the S-Plan).
 The S-Plan was a campaign of bombing and sabotage against the civil, economic and military infrastructure of England.
 In London, Magan took classes in the construction of bombs to be used in the sabotage campaign.
-In February 1939 Magan was arrested in connection with bombing attacks in Londons Underground subway system.
+In February 1939 Magan was arrested in connection with bombing attacks in London's Underground subway system.

 Magan was interned in the Curragh during the Irish Emergency (during the Second World War).
 In March 1946, he was arrested along with a number of other IRA men in the Ardee Bar, Dublin.
 Jailed, he was released in December 1946 along with Micksie Conway.
 Both men resumed their attempts to reorganise the IRA.

 A lifelong bachelor and County Meath farmer, Magan sold his farm and devoted all his time and money to the IRA.
 He was appointed IRA chief of staff by the IRAs Army convention in September 1949.
 The IRA had almost been destroyed in the 1940s and Magan immediately set out to reorganise the political and military wings of the Republican Movement, namely the IRA and Sinn Féin, along with Michael Traynor, Paddy McLogan, and Tomás Mac Curtain.

 Magan was not a popular choice for the position and several members of his previous IRA Army Council were not impressed by him but did not oppose his nomination outright.
 Magan drew support chiefly from Dublin delegates, who felt that "the Army needed a steel core and that Magan could supply it".

 Magan was a determined physical force traditionalist.
 According to J. Bowyer Bell, he "wanted to create a new Army, untarnished by the dissent and scandals of the previous decade", with "no shadow of a gangster gunman, no taint of communism, but a band of volunteers solely dedicated to reuniting Ireland by physical force".
 Tim Pat Coogan describes him as "priest-like - who had given all his money, time and thought to the IRA, a deeply religious man of the old-guard school of Irish Catholicism [and] when he was again interned in the Curragh during the 1950s Border Campaign he organised a flourishing branch of the Legion of Mary".